Sa Dragonera

 Park History

 Designated a Natural Park in 1995 after years of conservation activism that began with the 1977 occupation preventing private purchase for tourism development.
-The park represents a victory for public interest in natural heritage over commercial exploitation.
+[1] The park represents a victory for public interest in natural heritage over commercial exploitation.
+The Consell de Mallorca purchased the island for 280 million pesetas in the late 1980s after the Audiencia Nacional ruled in 1984 that the island could not be developed, and declared it a nature park in 1995.

 Major Trails And Attractions

 Walking routes connect the landing point with the lighthouses at each end of the island, offering views of the endemic lizards, seabird colonies, and the dramatic western cliff coastline.
-The marine environment around the island offers snorkeling in exceptionally clear water.
+The marine environment around the island offers snorkelling in exceptionally clear water.

 Visitor Facilities And Travel